wlabarron/yourls-saml/README.md

 ## Installation
 Here's an overview.
 You'll have to modify to fit your environment.

-1. Copy this entire repo to your YOURLS plugin folder.
+1. [Download the latest release](https://github.com/wlabarron/yourls-saml/releases), decompress it, and copy the entire `yourls-saml` directory to your YOURLS plugin folder.
 2. Run `composer install` in the `yourls-saml` directory.
 3. Copy `settings_example.php` to `settings.php`.
 The file has comments inside which explains what each variable does.
 [OneLogin's documentation](https://developers.onelogin.com/saml/php) is also helpful.
     1. Set `$wlabarron_saml_yourls_base_url` to your YOURLS base URL (e.g. `https://sho.rt/`).
 Include the trailing slash.